-Supporting scientific research on climate change & biodiversity
+Supporting scientific research on climate & biodiversity

-In 2019, the Foundation is launching a new call for projects in Europe to select six to eight research projects with the aim of increasing knowledge about interactions between climate and biodiversity and their impact on human societies.
+In 2022, a new call for projects launches in Europe in order to select research projects that better our understanding of climate and biodiversity interactions and their impact on society.

-Why a Climate Initiative programme?
+Why a Climate & Biodiversity Initiative?

 Increasing knowledge about interactions between climate and biodiversity, about climate system dysfunction and evaluating the consequences on our environment and societies, allow all the players to change their behaviour.

-Climate & Biodiversity Initiative also raises citizens’ awareness of climate change and biodiversity issues through conferences, exhibitions and other public events the Foundation organizes.
-It participates in leading a community of citizens who are increasingly responsible and ready to act, making well-informed choices with help from scientists.
+By providing the scientific community and the public with an opportunity to meet each other, it participates in leading a community of citizens – including youth – who are increasingly responsible and ready to act, making well-informed choices with help from scientists.

 SCIENTISTS MUST HELP CITIZENS TO MAKE INFORMED DECISIONS.